-Here at the Williams’ house, we love all things vanilla, and that goes for anything from cake to candles.
+Here at our house, we love all things vanilla, and that goes for anything from cake to candles.
 Currently, the Vanille Diptyque candle is my absolute favorite.
 All of the home scents by Diptyque are so good and not at all overwhelming or sickly sweet (winning).

 Likewise, the candle jars they come in are simple and elegant.
 This is what makes these jars the perfect glass containers for storing almost anything – including cotton swabs, makeup brushes, even paperclips and/or pens.